 You might not want to incorporate intermittent fasting and running if you love to do speedwork or if you’re a long distance runner.
-The reason is that you can’t stress your body when it’s coming back from a fast even if it’s just overnight.
+The reason is that you can’t stress your body when it’s coming back from a fast, even if it’s just overnight.

-Your body needs to have something in its system to have the energy it needs to do a hard workout whether that’s intervals or a fast, intense run.
+Your body needs to have something in its system to have the energy it needs to do a hard workout, whether that’s intervals or a fast, intense run.

-Similarly, you can’t do a several hour long run on a fasted body.
+Similarly, you can’t do a several-hour long run on a fasted body.
 Your body needs fuel to make it through.

 Combining fasting and stress just doesn’t work, and you could be compromising your immune system.
-You might even make yourself more susceptible to putting on some belly fat if you’re fasting and trying to do hard, stressful workout.
+You might even make yourself more susceptible to putting on some belly fat if you’re fasting and trying to do hard, stressful workouts.

 In order to be lean and mean, you need to make sure that your body has enough fuel to run.